Forcepoint Alternative (2026): Why Zscaler, Netskope, and Cisco Umbrella Aren't an Architectural Upgrade

 HTTPS inspection on-device.
 SSL break-and-inspect happens in the dope.endpoint agent.
 The decrypted payload never crosses a vendor data center.

 Cloud Application Control.
 Restrict access to approved enterprise tenants of ChatGPT, Claude, Google Workspace, Microsoft 365, Dropbox, and Box.
-How tenant restriction works for Claude.
+Tenant-level distinction that the cloud-proxy lookalikes only ship partially.

 Dopamine DLP.
 AI-powered classification of prompt content and file uploads.
 Three modes: Block, Monitor, Off.
 Zero-retention APIs.
 US Patent no. 12,464,023.